-The data mediation approach relies on a common ontology that can be used to describe the structure and semantics of each of the systems that wish to participate in the information sharing.
-A data mediator uses these descriptions to perform any necessary translation between systems exchanging information.
+The data mediation approach to data interoperability relies on a common ontology that can be used to describe the structure and semantics of each of the systems that wish to participate in the information sharing.
+A data mediator uses these descriptions to resolve structural and semantic inconsistencies between nodes exchanging information.
 In a variation of this approach, a shared view is created, and the mediator translates queries written against the shared view.
-This approach has the advantages that there is no need to agree on standard formats, the metadata is made explicit (so it may be reused), and translations only occur where the structure or semantics between two systems differ.
-In many situations, we believe that mediation will prove to be a better approach than standardization.
+In either case, mediation has the advantages that there is no need to agree on standard formats, the metadata is made explicit (so it may be reused), and translations only occur where the structure or semantics between two systems differ.

 Our mediation service uses a layered architecture as shown in Figure 1.
-In the next section we will briefly describe the operation of the mediator.
-Then we will focus on our recent work on the mediator's where clause processing.
+In the sections 2 and 3 we will briefly describe the basic operation of the mediator.
+Then we will focus on our recent work on mediation in a grid environment.